arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 The programmable digital input/output channels are powered via three quad-channel high-side switches (TPS4H160AQPWPRQ1).
 Each channel comes with a nominal current value of 0.6 A. However, due to internal circuit tolerances of the high-side switches, this value can spike up to 0.9 A.

-***The programmable digital input/output channels must be connected to an external +24 VDC power supply through pin `24V IN`; this power supply can be shared with the controller's +24 VDC power supply.
+***The programmable digital input/output channels must be connected to an external +24 VDC power supply through pin `24V IN`.
+This power supply can be shared with the controller's +24 VDC power supply.
 Moreover, pin `24V IN` is not galvanically isolated, meaning the input power supply voltage must share the same `GND` as the controller.***

 There are two modes of overcurrent protection in the programmable digital input/output channels: